 Jet Worldwide works with companies to help understand, estimate and manage their import fees.

-Other things to consider when shipping to Canada from Mexico include:
+Other things to consider when shipping from Mexico:

 - Importer of record: The importer of record includes having to obtain an importer number.
 If to direct to consumers, the consumer can be the importer of record